HARSHUL-1312/fake-news-prediction/README.md

 The project can be run using **Google Colab**.

 1. Open the notebook in Google Colab.
-2. Upload the required `fake_news_dataset.csv` dataset.
+2. Upload the required news dataset.
-3. Run the cells sequentially.
+3. Run the notebook cells sequentially.
-4. The notebook will preprocess the news text.
+4. The news content will be cleaned and preprocessed.
 5. TF-IDF features will be generated.
-6. The Logistic Regression model will be trained.
-7. The model will evaluate the training and test data.
+6. The dataset will be divided into training and testing sets.
-8. New news articles can be classified as Fake or Real.
+7. Logistic Regression, Random Forest, and SVM models will be trained.
+8. Model performance will be evaluated and compared.

 ## 🚀 Future Improvements

-* Improve text preprocessing
+* Improve the text preprocessing pipeline
+* Perform feature engineering
+* Tune model hyperparameters
-* Experiment with different NLP techniques
+* Experiment with different TF-IDF configurations
-* Try other classification algorithms
+* Try n-gram features
-* Perform hyperparameter tuning
+* Address potential data-quality issues
+* Experiment with advanced NLP models
-* Use additional evaluation metrics such as precision, recall and F1-score
+* Try Transformer-based models such as BERT
-* Improve test-set performance
+* Improve generalization on unseen news articles
-* Explore more advanced NLP and Deep Learning models

 ## 👨‍💻 Author